Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-05-release-notes.md

 }
 ```

-In some cases (e.g in case of static XFA form), conversion to AcroForm may suffer from disabled `NeedsRendering` flag that signals that form isn't dynamically rendered.
-To convert such forms and remove XFA form it's recommended to use `IgnoreNeedsRendering` property to count document as dynamically rendered and to calculate element conversion properly.
+In some cases (e.g, in the case of a static XFA form), conversion to AcroForm may suffer from the disabled `NeedsRendering` flag that signals that the form isn't dynamically rendered.
+To convert such forms and remove the XFA form, it's recommended to use the `IgnoreNeedsRendering` property to count the document as dynamically rendered and to calculate element conversion properly.
 This enhancement is logged as PDFNET-59659 in our issue tracker.

 ```csharp